danielballan/personal-blog/content/posts/2019-07-01-sharing-jupyter-notebooks.md

 preview: true
 ---

+How can we expand and improve the tools for sharing Jupyter notebooks?

 "Who is my audience?" is a good question to begin with.
-We could refine that to, "How far will this code go?
-How many people will use it?
-And for how long will they rely on it to work?"
+Sometimes we want to share notebooks within teams, and sometimes we want to publish them to the world.
 For example, if you are the only user and you only need the code for a day, you might use a Jupyter notebook as a messy scratch pad, executing cells out of order and not bothering to leave a record of the software dependencies (what